zerothstack/zeroth/CONTRIBUTING.md

-# Contributing to Ubiquits
+# Contributing to Zeroth

-We would love for you to contribute to Ubiquits and help make it even better than it is today!
+We would love for you to contribute to Zeroth and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#question)